pursuit-curriculum/unit-full-stack-web-development/pern-crud/README.md

 # PERN Stack: CRUD

-# Express Connect React - REVIEW
+There will only be minor changes to the front-end to get it to work with your new back-end.
+Therefore this lesson will be review.

 ## Intro

-We now have a nicely working back-end with full CRUD using Express.
+You now have a nicely working back-end with full CRUD using Express.
 Unfortunately, it isn't the best user experience for non-developers.
-We need to build a front-end.
+You need to build a front-end.

 When you stack **P**ostgres, **E**press, **R**eact, and **N**ode, it is often called the `PERN` Stack.